-- a.
+a.
 Those with significant barriers often need stabilization services before they can enter or fully participate in the workforce, as well as specialized employment services that support work placement and ongoing employment.
-Respondents must show how they will work with career seekers that have significant barriers to employment and make referrals to wrap-around services that will be incorporated in the career plans to transition those served to self-sufficiency. - b.
-Describe the method of analyzing the skill needs and/or gaps of each career seeker and the process to include action steps into individualized career plans to overcome noted needs/gaps. - c.
-Show how staff will be trained to be experts in job search and placement assistance and, in appropriate cases, career counseling, including providing information on in-demand industry
+Respondents must describe their experience working with career seekers who have significant barriers to employment.
+Include how referrals for wraparound services will be incorporated in the career plans.

-- sectors and occupations.
-CSCR is seeking innovative approaches to assist career seekers with job searching and placement. - d.
+- b.
+Describe your process of analyzing skill needs and/or gaps of each career seeker and the creating action steps to overcome noted needs/gaps. - c.
+Describe plans for staff training to include job search and placement assistance and, in appropriate cases, career counseling, including providing information on in-demand industry sectors and occupations.
+CSCR is seeking innovative approaches to assist staff in being experts at job searching and placement. - d.
 Describe the coordination between case managers and the business solutions team to match the skills of career seekers with the current workforce needs of employers including job vacancies; job skills necessary for job openings; and information on local occupations in demand and the earnings, skill requirements and opportunities for advancement within those career pathways. - e.
-Describe successful experience working with degreed professionals and executive level career seekers.
-CSCR Board staff currently manages the Executive Center for career seekers looking for employment in specialized industry sectors.
-Effective July 1, 2020, the selected company/organization will be responsible for managing the Executive Center.
-What is your procedure for constant improvement?
-How will the FIT provide concierge level services to all career seekers so that they experience a professional and helpful attitude? - f.
+Describe your successful experience working with degreed professionals and executive level career seekers. - f.
 How will referrals to and coordination of activities with the BES team and partner programs and services be completed successfully?
 For this purpose, successful completion is defined as quality referrals (meeting the minimum requirements of the employer's job postings) that result in a direct placement.
 Additionally, Respondent should address how they plan to work with BES to develop opportunities for career seekers for which there are no known job opportunities that meets their skills, knowledge and abilities to include those with specialized education/professional experience, disabilities and criminal background issues.